Project update July 2018

 Planning for a northeast river crossing

-Early planning is underway for a potential new river crossing over the North Saskatchewan River, in the northeast part of the Edmonton region.
-The need for this bridge was identified in a 2011 study prepared for the Capital Region Board (CRB).
-The CRB plans and coordinates the growth of the Edmonton region.
+Early planning was underway for a potential new river crossing over the North Saskatchewan River, in the northeast part of the Edmonton region.
+The need for this bridge was identified in a 2011 study prepared for the Edmonton Metropolitan Region Board.
+The Board plans and coordinates the growth of the Edmonton region.
 This future bridge would join Edmonton and Strathcona County and connect Highways 15 (Manning Drive) and 21.
 It would also provide an alternate route over the river and provide better access to Highway 63 leading north.

-This study is being conducted because of the need to complete early strategic planning, but based on current growth in the region, the proposed bridge and its connecting roads will not be constructed for another 25 to 35 years.
+This study was conducted because of the need to complete early strategic planning, but based on current growth in the region, the proposed bridge and its connecting roads will not be constructed for another 25 to 35 years.
 Land requirements for the future bridge and connecting roads will be identified in the study recommendations.

-Phase 2 Public Meetings
+Phase 2 public meetings

 November 21 and 22, 2017